-The so called “Industry 4.0 Sample Factories” flagship project offers a free program that provides key, hands-on experience and knowledge, among others, to food processing micro, small, and medium-sized enterprises to learn about industry 4.0 technologies, their applicability.
+“Industry 4.0 Sample Factories” flagship project offers a free program providing key, hands-on experience and knowledge, to food processing micro & SMEs to learn about industry 4.0 technologies, their applicability.
 As a result, they increase their data and information management capabilities by developing/applying the innovative IT products and services, processing technologies.

 Majority of food processing SMEs fall short in automatization and digitisation due to lack of professional knowledge, finance and insight into technological solutions.
 Having these at hand, they could ideally reduce company operating costs, increase their productivity, and minimize passive production times.
 Also, they may meet new/higher supplier ratings and as a consequence, enter new markets.

 Implementation has four steps:

 1.Registration and self-scanning of their IT, data and information management capacities, industry 4.0 readiness